williamsandonz/serverless-website-domain/README.md

 There are also other manual commands you can run:

 ```
-serverless removeDomain
+serverless remove-domain
-serverless createDomain
+serverless create-domain
-serverless removeRedirect
+serverless remove-redirect
 ```

-`createDomain` will also be called automatically by `serverless deploy` during the after:deploy hook.
+`create-domain` will also be called automatically by `serverless deploy` during the after:deploy hook.
 The recommended approach is to not use 'createDomain' and instead let it run automatically during deploy as it is dependent on the Cloudfront distribution first being deployed.

-If you are using alongside serverless-certificate-creator you should call `serverless create-cert` before `serverless createRedirect`.
+If you are using alongside serverless-certificate-creator you should call `serverless create-cert` before `serverless create-redirect`.
 You must also ensure that you include both www & non-www variants in subjectAlternativeNames.
 E.G:

     customCertificate:
       certificateName: ${self:custom.domainComponents.withWWW}